adritasharma/Kubernetes_GettingStarted/README.md

   The docker image that the deployment will use.
 Image is a read only template that can create container instances of our application.
   We can store image in container registry (loke Docker Hub, Elastic Container Registry etc)

+### Kubernetes architecture

+**Control plane (master)**

+The Control plane is made up of the kube-api server, kube scheduler, cloud-controller-manager and kube-controller-manager.
+Kube proxies and kubelets live on each node, talking to the API and managing the workload of each node.
+The control plane manages the worker nodes and the Pods in the cluster.

+**kubectl**

+The Kubernetes command-line tool, kubectl, allows to run commands (like create, delete, get logs etc) against Kubernetes clusters.

 ### EKS - Elastic Kubernetes Service